 Search page

 In order to boost applications, candidates needed to be able to discover available roles quickly and easily.
-The original job search page was not designed mobile first, but had a large percentage of mobile traffic.
+The original job search page was not designed in a mobile-first way, but had a large percentage of mobile traffic.
 Additionally, a number of industry best practices were not being followed.

-I conducted an audit of all the jobs available on the site to help with restructuring new designs so that available jobs and information were easier to find and filter through.
+I conducted a content audit of all the jobs available on the site to help with structuring new designs so that available jobs and information were easier to find and filter through.
 This information was then used to help with a wider tidying up of data entry for the careers team.
+I put together a number of solutions prototypes.

-I pitched a new design to the team which solved issues uncovered.
+Following feedback, I pitched a new design to the team which solved the issues uncovered.
 I then worked together with a variety of stakeholders to get the designs approved for development.
-I worked with design teams to get the designs specced up and then worked with the development teams to get the designs into production.
+I worked with design teams to get the designs specced up and then with the development teams to get the designs into production.

 Before and after for Sage's career's search.
 The new designs focus on more of a streamlined mobile experience.